techygamebar/Techygamebar/README.md

 - RUN A COMMUNITY WITH NO ISSUES

-if you love what i do, Please  consider buying me a coffee/tea
+<p align="CENTER">  if you love what i do, Please  consider buying me a coffee/tea</p>

 <p align="CENTER"> <a href="https://www.buymeacoffee.com/techygamebar" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a> </p>